Philippine Government: How Safe Is Your Data

 Resilient: Bouncing Back

 Prevention is always better than cure.

 An organization’s resilience to cyber threats – the capacity to contain the damage and manage assets to limit its effect – can be what spares it when disaster strikes.
-How quickly an organization can recognize and then isolate interruption can decide the degree to which it can limit additionally harm, kill dangers, and bounce back.
+How quickly an organization can recognize and then isolate interruption can decide the degree to which it can limit additional harm, kill dangers, and bounce back.